Upcoming Institutes

 Primary Source Pedagogy with the National Archives (Summer 2023 Webinar Series)

-In the summer of 2023, Humanities Texas will partner with the National Archives and Records Administration and the National Archives Foundation to hold a webinar series on primary source pedagogy for U.S. history teachers in Texas.
+In the summer of 2023, Humanities Texas partnered with the National Archives and Records Administration and the National Archives Foundation to hold a webinar series on primary source pedagogy for social studies teachers in Texas.

 Curriculum

-The webinar series is an online professional development program for educators new to teaching or new to teaching with primary sources.
-This program will focus on student-centered pedagogy to promote the integration of primary sources into classroom instruction.
+The webinar series was an online professional development program for educators new to teaching or new to teaching with primary sources.
+This program focused on student-centered pedagogy to promote the integration of primary sources into classroom instruction.

-Functioning as a learning community, the selected cohort of teachers will meet for three sessions this summer, submitting required assignments and activities in between.
-Educators who successfully complete the program requirements will earn ten hours of CPE credit, a digital badge, and a $400 stipend.
+Functioning as a learning community, the two selected cohorts of teachers met for three sessions, submitting required assignments and activities in between.
+Educators who successfully completed the program requirements earned ten hours of CPE credit, a digital badge, and a $400 stipend.

 Faculty

-The program will be led by Charles Flanagan, outreach supervisor at the Center for Legislative Archives at the National Archives and Records Administration, and Valerie McVey, director of programs at the National Archives Foundation.
+The program was led by Charles Flanagan, outreach supervisor at the Center for Legislative Archives at the National Archives and Records Administration, and Valerie McVey, director of programs at the National Archives Foundation.

 Sponsors

-The institute is made possible with major funding from the State of Texas, with ongoing support from the National Endowment for the Humanities.
+The webinars were made possible with major funding from the State of Texas with ongoing support from the National Endowment for the Humanities.

 Questions about Teacher Institutes